MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Image-based deployment now supported

-Image-based Operating System Deployment (OSD) is now [supported via Endpoint Configuration Manager](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2403#support-for-arm-64-operating-system-deployment) for Windows 11 on Surface Pro (11th Edition), Surface Laptop (7th Edition) and Surface Pro 9 with 5G.
+Image-based Operating System Deployment (OSD) is now [supported via Endpoint Configuration Manager](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2403#support-for-arm-64-operating-system-deployment) for Windows 11 on Surface Pro (11th Edition), Surface Laptop (7th Edition), and Surface Pro 9 with 5G.

 ### Autopilot deployment

 Deploy Arm-based Surface devices using Windows Autopilot with the help of a Microsoft Cloud Solution Provider.
 Or you can self-provision devices with Autopilot deployment profiles.
 Autopilot allows for zero-touch deployment using the factory-provisioned OS, enabling streamlined setup, including preinstallation of [Microsoft 365 Apps for enterprise](https://www.microsoft.com/microsoft-365/enterprise/microsoft-365-apps-for-enterprise).
 Organizations using modern management and security solutions can fully use the performance features of Arm-based Surface devices.
-Customers using modernized [line of business apps](/microsoft-store/working-with-line-of-business-apps), [Microsoft Store (UWP) apps](/windows/uwp/get-started/universal-application-platform-guide), or remote desktop solutions also stand to benefit.
+Customers using modernized [line of business apps](/microsoft-store/working-with-line-of-business-apps), [Microsoft Store apps](/windows/uwp/get-started/universal-application-platform-guide), or remote desktop solutions also stand to benefit.

 ### Manage firmware with UEFI Configurator and SEMM